ghc-proposals/ghc-proposals/proposals/0000-deriving-superclasses.rst

 hierarchy even if you would want the ability to define different parts at different times.

+This proposal is also half of a pair I am presenting.
+The extension presented here works better when considered with `Shared Class Methods <https://github.com/ghc-proposals/ghc-proposals/pull/707>`_.
+This proposal is loosely based off of `intrinsic typeclasses <https://gitlab.haskell.org/ghc/ghc/-/wikis/intrinsic-superclasses>`_.

 ..
 Give a strong reason for why the community needs this change.
 Describe the use
 .. case as clearly as possible and give an example.
 Explain how the status quo is
 .. insufficient or not ideal.